 We like perforated grill baskets.
 Perforated baskets with low sides are available in various shapes and sizes, making it easy to flip and turn ingredients.

 Grill any vegetable combination you can imagine, which is easier if the vegetables have similar cooking times.
 If timing varies great, start the longer-cooking veggies first.

 Before cooking, toss veggies with oil.
 Grill veggies, covered, checking for doneness every 5 minutes.

 Skewer up some veggie kabobs to cook a variety of vegetables.
-To make veggie skewers, slide cut veggies or whole smaller vegetables (like cherry tomatoes and small mushrooms) onto soaked bamboo skewers or metal skewers.
+To make veggie skewers, slide cut veggies or whole smaller vegetables (like cherry tomatoes and small mushrooms) onto soaked bamboo skewers, like 10-inch Natural Bamboo Skewers ($5.68, Amazon), or metal skewers.
 Grill directly over medium heat for 8 to 10 minutes or until veggies are browned and tender.